TedSer/labBD/6/README.md

 * 9.2 Search "logic apps" and press "+" button
 * 9.3 "In Development Tools" chapter find logic app designer
 * 9.4 Go to the Templates and choose a "Blank logic app"
-* 9.5 Search for "Event hubs" and make configs like at the screenshot (img16)
+* 9.5 Search for "Event hubs" and make configs like at the screenshot
 ![ssh-hd-insight](../6/img/16.png)
-* 9.6 Search for "HTTP" and make configs like at the screenshot (img17)(NOTE!
+* 9.6 Search for "HTTP" and make configs like at the screenshot (NOTE!
 Find your own IP range)
 ![ssh-hd-insight](../6/img/17.png)